3D scanning solutions

 How to search online for CAD system reviews

 To properly answer this question before making a purchase, it’s highly recommended that you not only discuss your specific needs with the reseller representing the software, but also do your own research online.
-Just by Googling the name of your package of interest, along with the word “review,” you’ll start to read reviews.
-You can narrow that down by inserting other terms, such as “reverse engineering” or “parts inspection,” etc.
+You already know how to search for reviews of a specific system – but you can narrow that down by inserting other terms, such as “reverse engineering” or “parts inspection.”

 One helpful suggestion is to create a document divided into two separate columns: positive and negative.
-Then simply copy and paste the reviews, or sections of reviews, into their appropriate column.
-That way you’ll not only have an easy and fast reference to return to when deciding between several different systems, but it will also be useful if and when you need to present the information to others, to show them how well you’ve done your research.
+Then simply copy and paste the reviews, or sections of reviews (as well as your own experiences if you’ve had the chance to try them out) into their appropriate column.
+That way you’ll not only have an easy and fast reference to return to when deciding between several different systems, it will also be useful if and when you need to present the information to others.

 Support and active user base